Serene Lakhipathar Village!

 The Rainbow and the Blue-hearted Sky

 The rainbow grew larger, each colour being visible to my naked eyes.
 Now, imagine the egrets flying against the background of the rainbow, its flight above the green dancing crops and tiny droplets of rain on your body.
 Soothing right?
 In awe of its beauty, I rested in a squatting position with hands-on my cheek and a smile from the soul, watching the rainbow the birds and all other elements which created the moment.

-Though Lakhipathar is a remote village, the essence of peaceful village life can be found here.
+Though Lakhipathar in Tinsukia is a remote village, the essence of peaceful village life can be found here.
 However, the area is in need of development.
 May it be transport, road connection, schools, market area – there are only a few.
 The nearest town is Digboi which is about 15 km from the village.